This product is no longer in stock

 To solve this situation I propose the following circuit:

-Like the previous circuit, it operates in the same way to generate the pulses, except that in this case the load will be handled by a secondary relay that will oscillate as a function of the frequency of C1 and the resistance value of Relay 2.
+Like the previous circuit, it operates in the same way to generate the pulses, except that in this case a complete square wave will be produced in the output load, which will be handled by a secondary relay that will oscillate as a function of the frequency of C1 and the resistance value of Rele 2.

 For this oscillator two relays are needed as the previous one that I proposed, except that with this a symmetrical pulse is produced; that is, our oscillator has the same operating cycles in both the off and the on.